Freedom Through Fetters

 The principle extends beyond clothing.
 Limitation of restaurant choices (the regular rotation), entertainment options (the curated list), reading material (the focused domain), and social engagements (the small circle) all conserve decision-making capacity for what matters.
 Each represents a valve deliberately closed to maintain pressure for significant purposes.

-The Craft of Concentration
+The Craft of Focus

 Goethe composed "Natur und Kunst" during the first Industrial Revolution, when mechanization was transforming craft production.
 Yet his principle of mastery through limitation applies with even greater force to contemporary knowledge work, where the raw material is attention itself.